Close Menu

 However, if you do not have these issues, you can prepare for a WAIS IV test by doing the following:

-• – Studying the concepts that are likely to appear on the test
+• – Study concepts that are likely to appear on the test

 MALINGERING ON THE WAIS IV

 Malingering occurs when you try to cheat the exam.
-Normally, people who try to cheat the exam are trying to avoid work or they are trying to win financial compensation, like Social Security benefits.
+Normally, people who cheat on the exam are trying to avoid work.
+Or, they are trying to win money, like Social Security benefits.
 Malingerers are aware that their claims are false and they plan to answer falsely on the WAIS IV test.
 This is not proper behavior.
-We advise you not to try to cheat on the WAIS IV.
+We advise you not to cheat on the WAIS IV.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

-We recommend you hire a lawyer with the experience to win your SSDI and SSI case.
+To win SSD benefits, we recommend you hire a lawyer with the legal experience to win your SSDI and SSI case.
 When you have a lawyer, you can talk to them before your WAIS IV test.
-Your lawyer can ensure you don’t forget to mention how your mental health affects your ability to work.
-Our law firm can help your prepare for your mental exam and file your SSD application.
+Your lawyer can ensure you don’t forget to mention how your mental symptoms affect your ability to work.
+Our law firm can help your prepare for your mental exam.
+We can also help you file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 IF YOU NEED HELP WINNING BENEFITS CONTACT US

-At Cannon Disability Law, our Salt Lake City Social Security lawyers have won over 20,000 SSDI and SSI cases.
-Also, in 30 years we have won over $100 million in back due and ongoing benefits for our clients.
+At our law firm, our Salt Lake City Social Security lawyers have won over 20,000 SSDI and SSI cases.
+Also, in 30 years we have won over $100 million in ongoing and past due SSD benefits for our clients.
 You are three times more likely to win your benefits if you hire an attorney.
 However, you need to hire an attorney who has legal experience and understands the law.
-You should also hire an attorney to help prepare you for your psychological exam with the SSA.
+You should also hire an attorney to prepare you for your psychological exam with the SSA.

 If you have a mental or physical condition that prevents you from working for over 12 months, then we can help win your benefits.
 You can apply for SSDI and SSI benefits on Social Security’s website.
-If you need help filing your claim, call us today.
+If you need help filing your claim, then call us.
 Every day you wait to file your claim is a day you lose money.
-Because SSI benefits begin on the date of your application.
-Read here, if you need more information about filing for benefits for an intellectual disability.
+SSI benefits begin on the date of your application.
+SSDI benefits can go back in time, but only one year from the date of your application.
+Learn information about filing for benefits for an intellectual disability.

-THE LAWYERS AND STAFF AT CANNON DISABILITY LAW
+THE LAWYERS AND STAFF AT OUR LAW FIRM

 If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
-There you will find more information about each of our attorneys and our staff.
+There you will find more information about each of our attorneys and staff.
 For example, Andria Summers can help you with your Medicare plan.
-Likewise, she has also won thousands of Social Security cases.
+Also, she has worked on thousands of Social Security cases.

 Put our experience to work for you.
 Call us if you need help with your SSDI and SSI application.
-If SSA denied your case, call us and we will see if we can help you.
-Also, if you have questions about the WAIS IV, we can help.
+If SSA sent you a denial, then call us.
+We will see if we can help you.
+Also, if you have questions about the WAIS IV, then we can help.
 We will answer your questions for free.
 Contact Cannon Disability Law today.

 Facebook Twitter LinkedIn